We always want to improve our health and fitness and, for most of us, we should. There are not many people who are very fit and very healthy.

 - We overeat

-- We consume too much refined sugary food
+- We eat or drink too much refined sugary food

-- We take in excess protein (we need less the older we get)
+- We eat excess protein (we need less the older we get)

 - We are under stress